Keep Working

 Prepare Your Computer

-To connect to your work computer remotely
+To connect to your work computer from elsewhere, prepare these:

 Prepare Your Phone